-Former FBI Deputy Director McCabe Says He Opened Obstruction Investigation After Conversation with Trump
+Former FBI Deputy Director McCabe Says He Opened Obstruction Investigation After Conversation With Trump

 The ranting against Comey spiraled.
 I waited until he had talked himself out.

-And as one last anecdote about inappropriate behavior from the president during that phone call, McCabe described the president asking about McCabe’s wife, Jill, who in 2015 had lost her bid—as a Democrat—for a state Senate seat in March 2015.
+And as one last anecdote about inappropriate behavior from the president during that phone call, McCabe described the president asking about McCabe’s wife, Jill, who in 2015 had lost her bid—as a Democrat—for a state Senate seat.

 He said, How is your wife?
 I said, She’s fine.
 He said, When she lost her election, that must have been very tough to lose.
 How did she handle losing?
 Is it tough to lose?